sneakers-the-rat/infrastructure/_sections/2_5_knowledge.md

+!! cite that one paper about how tons of papers don't make for better research

 !! jimmy wales on wikipedia:

 !! why is it that literally every project is organized on google docs and slack? we can do better for collective organization